vue-polkadot/vue-polkadot.github.io/docs/README.md

 This is a collection of Vue.js libraries, utlities and classes that allows for easier use of the Polkadot JS infrastructure inside your apps.

 ::: tip Examples
 In a rush and just want examples?
-[Jump right in](vue-identicon/README.md) and get a handle the libraries in your projects.
+[Jump right in](vue-ui-polkadot/vue-identicon/) and get a handle the libraries in your projects.
 :::

 ## Available packages

 This repository split up into a number of internal packages, namely -

-- [Vue JS libraries](https://dysonring.github.io/vue-ui-polkadot/) Display of identity icons based on theme, also availble for [Vue JS](vue-identicon/README.md)
+- [Vue JS libraries](vue-ui-polkadot/) - UI utilities, libraries and VueJS components in use across @polkadot projects
 - [Vue JS wallet boilerplate]() Comming soon™️

 ## The Polkadot Project